tiagomelojuca/otclient-wiki/Home.md

 ## About OTClient
 OTClient is an alternative Tibia client for usage with otserv.
-It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations with a invented file type known as OTML ( it's purpose is to be easy for typing/reading).
+It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations with a invented file type known as OTML, created with the purpose to be easy for typing/reading.
 OTClient works with a modular system where each functionallity is a separated module, this gives the possibility to users modify anything easily.
 It also allows to extend game functionalitty with modules known as "addons", feature inspirited by "World of Warcraft", where